snapdao/btcsnap/packages/snap/README.md

 ```

-### Build
+### Building

-Building the snap and testing locally with
+Build the snap and test it locally with the following command:

 ```
 yarn rebuild
 ```

-### Test
+### Testing

-Running all test cases by running following command
+Use the following command to run tests:

 ```
 yarn test
 ```

 ## Live Example

-If you would like to use this snap in your dapp, you can follow the code [here](https://github.com/KeystoneHQ/btcsnap/tree/master/packages/example)
+If you would like to integrate BitcoinSnap into your dapp, you can use the following codes [here](https://github.com/KeystoneHQ/btcsnap/tree/master/packages/example).